Comment on a planning application

 - it is advisable to make your comments as soon as possible

 - if you make your comments online or by email you will receive an automated response.
 We do not acknowledge receipt of comments sent by post

 Most planning decisions are made by our planning officers under delegated powers.

 Some decisions go to our planning committee.

-We are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the development plan, unless there are other overriding material planning considerations.
+We are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the local policies, unless there are other overriding material planning considerations.

 Our development plan comprises the: